 Got leftover mashed taters?
-This Easy Leftover Mashed Potato Pancakes recipe are crispy on the outside and fluffy on the inside!
+These Easy Leftover Mashed Potato Pancakes are crispy on the outside and fluffy on the inside!
 Perfect as a vegetarian entree or side dish too.

 It's happened to you before.
 You're making a big holiday dinner and you didn't think the 5 pound bag of potatoes would be enough, so you mashed 10 pounds instead.